Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Espen Aareskjold 34:10

-I’m going to start by saying what you research guys says so your scientist, it depends.
-It depends.
-Dang it.
 Yeah, no, no, but it really does.
 I think you have to look at the courses, you have to look at the total volume that you had coming up to the session, you have to figure out is there any illnesses upcoming and you have to look at the days to come.
 But most of the time, I’m just saying, take a day off, enjoy it.
-You’re not gonna you’re not going to get many of those and to like reduce the, like the mental stress of not having done a workout and a few.
-As you taught me if you’re going to have a 5% increase during a half a year or a year.
-How much better do you You need to be in each workout.
+You’re not gonna – you’re not going to get many of those and to like reduce the, like the mental stress of not having done a workout and if you – as you taught me – if you’re going to have a 5% increase during a half a year or a year.
+How much better do you need to be in each workout?
 That’s not much.
 I think it’s, we don’t need to have a lot of those workouts.
-But if they happen, seldom, then it’s okay.
-It’s not we have to look at the training program, the practice of activities, or the daily life, sleep, attrition.
-Are there any quarrels with their spouses, and their problems with children, etc, etc, because you have the training stress, and then you also have the cognitive stress.
-And it’s the sum of those who create the total stress.
-And if you have a lot of bad things on your mouth, mind, something that you worry about, then you will go throughout the day in the night and everything to reduce yourself.
-So your batteries, maybe at 60%, then it’s maybe maybe it’s best thing is to go to and do something you like and forget to go to training period, your friends, go see a movie, go to a pub or whatever.
+But if they happen seldom, then it’s okay.
+If not, we have to look at the training program, the practice of activities, or the daily life, sleep, attrition.
+Are there any quarrels with their spouses, and their problems with children, etc, etc, because you have the training stress, and then you also have the cognitive stress and it’s the sum of those who create the total stress.
+And if you have a lot of bad things on your mouth, mind, something that you worry about, then you will go throughout the day and the night and everything to reduce yourself.
+So your batteries, maybe at 60%, then it’s maybe, maybe it’s best thing is to go to and do something you like and forget, go to training, be your friends, go see a movie, go to a pub or whatever.

 Dr. Stephen Seiler 36:00

-But it’s remarkable, even though a lot of our athletes that we work with will train 500 times in a year 600 Some of them in some sports, they will be so afraid of taking a day off?
+But it’s remarkable, even though a lot of our athletes that we work with will train 500 times in a year, 600 some of them in some sports, they will be so afraid of taking a day off.
 How do you manage that fear?
-The fear of you know, that I’m missing?
-Something that someone else that I’m competing against is getting?
+The fear of you know, that I’m missing something that someone else that I’m competing against is getting?
 Because they’re not taking this day off?

 Espen Aareskjold 36:25